cljones97/Personal_assignments/README.md

 # Personal_assignments
-Personal Assignments I felt like adding
+Personal Assignments I felt the need to add to show my programming skills.